youyanggu/covid19_projections/about.md

 ## Twitter Threads

 Due to the fast-paced environment of COVID-19 developments and our limited team (of one), Twitter is our preferred method of posting announcements, sharing results and fasciliating discussion.
-Below is a comprehensive list of our Tweets:
+Below is a comprehensive list of our Tweets since late April:

 ### Research